 Disability Education in Schools

+Sporting Wheelies school sessions are inclusive for all students whether they have a disability or not.
+The sessions can be adapted to any age group or ability in students.
 Ultimately, our goal is to provide a meaningful and enjoyable experience that raises awareness and understanding of the lives of people with a disability.

 WHY this is important for your school = every student succeeding!